Welcome to today's edition of the Rush 24-7 podcast.

 Thank you, sir.

-Um, the last comment that you made is kind of my theory on what might have possibly happened.
+The last comment that you made is kind of my theory on what might have possibly happened.

-Uh the survivalist theory.
+The survivalist theory.

 I've heard that theory.

-Uh well, we can speculate all day long.
+Anyway, well, we can speculate all day long.

 And he didn't want that.

-They don't want to know want to know part of being institutionalized, so he crack he cracked over that.
+They don't want to know part of being institutionalized.

-Uh you know, we're still learning things about why Javon Belcher did what he did.
+You know, we're still learning things about why Javon Belcher did what he did.

-We're still there's a new story out today about why he went nuts.
+We're still, there's a new story out today about why he went nuts.

-He is the girl the theory is that his girlfriend, baby mama, was threatening to take the child and all of his money if he didn't marry her or stop seeing some other woman or some such thing.
+And the latest version, the Chiefs player, latest version of that is that he is, the theory is that his girlfriend, his baby mama, was threatening to take the child and all of his money if he didn't marry her or stop seeing some other woman or some such thing.

-You know, this this idea of suing irresponsible parents, we might be able to clean up 75% of the country that way.
+You know, this idea of suing irresponsible parents, we might be able to clean up 75% of the country that way.